 - In the Treeview double-click on Contours.
-The contour layer properties will be displayed. - Select the Appearance tab and for the Classic contour range press the Set button. - Choose the Interval option and set the contour interval to be 5E8.
-Click OK. - Click the OK button to finish.
+The contour layer properties will be displayed. - Select the Appearance tab and for the Classic contour range press the Set button. - Choose the Interval option and set the contour interval to be 5E8. - To ensure a consistent contour key range for all increments that are to be animated, set the Value to pass through to be 0, the Maximum to be 7e9, the Minimum to be 0 and click OK. - Click the OK button to finish.